MicrosoftDocs/power-automate-docs/articles/faqs-copilot-automation-activity.md

 ## How was copilot in desktop flow activity evaluated?
 What metrics are used to measure performance?

 The performance of copilot in desktop flow activity was evaluated using a comprehensive set of metrics.
-The copilot interface includes thumbs up and thumbs down gestures, allowing users to submit feedback on the AI outputs.
+The copilot interface includes thumb up and thumb down gestures, allowing users to submit feedback on the AI outputs.
 This feedback is closely monitored to ensure that the copilot remains compliant, appropriate, and free of bias.

 ## What are the limitations of copilot in desktop flow activity?
 How can users minimize the impact of copilot in desktop flow activity’s limitations when using the system?